 Regarding cap rates, the report goes on to state, “As a result of increased demand for grocery-anchored retail, the market saw cap-rate compression of nearly 50 basis points from 2019 levels.”

-The translation here is this.
-Even through a once in a century pandemic, the grocery store anchored retail sector has performed remarkably well and prices and demand for them continues to increase.
-In addition, the fundamentals of these retail centers like occupancy, and cash flow have continued to remain strong.
+The translation here is this: even through a once in a century pandemic, the grocery store anchored retail sector has performed remarkably well and prices and demand for the properties continues to increase.
+In addition, the fundamentals of these retail centers, like occupancy and cash flow, have continued to remain strong.

 Grocery Store Anchored Shopping Center Cap Rates Beyond 2022

-To summarize, we agree with CBRE and Placer Data that the necessity of grocery stores has never been greater and that retail centers in which they lease space will continue to perform well into 2021 and beyond.
+To summarize, we agree with CBRE and Placer Data that the necessity of grocery stores has never been greater and that retail centers in which grocery stores lease space will continue to perform well into 2022 and beyond.
 This investment performance will be driven by the continued strength of grocery store performance and capitalization rate compression in select markets, which could drive prices (and returns) higher.